 i.
 This would also be a tree that is strong and stable, sinking down deep roots.
 The life of the righteous man is marked by strength and stability.

 b.
 That brings forth its fruit in its season: The righteous man bears fruit, such as the fruit of the Spirit (Galatians 5:22-23).
 The fruit comes naturally from this tree, because it is planted by the rivers of water.
-It is abiding in a life-source, as Jesus spoke of bearing fruit in John 15:5 as we abide in Him.
+It is abiding in a life-source.
+As Jesus spoke of bearing fruit in John 15:5, as we abide in Him.
 Fruit also has a season.
-Some get discouraged when they begin to walk as a righteous man, and fruit is not immediately evident.
+Some get discouraged when they begin to walk as righteous men, and fruit is not immediately evident.
 They need to wait until they bring forth fruit in its season.

 i.
 “There are no barren trees in God’s orchard, and yet they may have their fits of barrenness, as an apple tree sometimes hath; but they will reflourish with advantage.”
 (Trapp)

 c.
 Whose leaf also shall not wither: Brown, dead, withered leaves are signs of death and dryness.
 The righteous man does not have these signs of death and dryness; his “leaves” are green and alive.